-There are numerous parks in Dubai that let you escape the heat and the fast moving life of Dubai.
+Numerous parks in Dubai let you escape the heat and the fast-moving life of Dubai.
 From one end to the other, stretching from Mamzar to Jebel Ali, you will find at least one park to hang out and have fun with your family and kids.

 Here is a list of all the major parks in Dubai.

-This is of the oldest parks in Dubai.
+Mushrif Park is one of the oldest parks in Dubai.
 Opened back in 1074, this is also the largest park in Dubai by area.
-Rather than a picnic park, Mushrif is a place where you can go to enjoy the greenery, the natural vegetation, and streams that are not very common in the desert.
+Rather than a picnic park, Mushrif is a place where you can enjoy the greenery, natural vegetation, and streams that are not very common in the desert.
 The Mushrif park is more of a natural reserve than a picnic park.
 There are many more things to do in Dubai than visiting parks for tourists and residents.

-Thanks to its large area, there are 70000 trees in it, 5-kilometer cycling and jogging tracks, a swimming pool half the size of an Olympic swimming pool, many basketball courts, and football grounds.
-There are roads that run through the park.
-How in the world are we gonna get from one place to another in this incredibly huge park?
+Thanks to its large area, there are 70000 trees, 5-kilometer cycling, jogging tracks, a swimming pool half the size of an Olympic swimming pool, many basketball courts, and football grounds.
+Some roads run through the park.
+How will we get from one place to another in this incredibly colossal park?

-Located amidst a forest of ghaf trees, the Aventura adventure park is an extension of the Mushrif park.
-It is among a handful of outdoor adventure parks in Dubai.
+The park is located amidst a forest of ghaf trees, and the Aventura adventure park extends the Mushrif park.
+It is among a handful of outdoor adventure parks.
 Choose anything from eighty-five different challenges to satiate the craving for adrenaline.
-Tickets for the adventure park are different from the park entree fee, though.
+However, tickets for the adventure park are separate from the park entrance fee.

-Apart from all these, you can go for a bit more relaxed activities like horse riding, camel riding, or even get on a train that will take you around the park.
-And after the toy train ride, go see the real train.
+Apart from these, you can go for more relaxed activities like horse and camel riding or even get on a train that will take you around the park.
+And after the toy train ride, see the actual train.
 Yep, you have heard it right.
-The last surviving member of the fleet of trains that were used in the building of Port Rashid rests near the children’s play park in the Mushrif park.
+The last surviving member of the fleet of trains used in Port Rashid’s building rests near the children’s play park in Mushrif park.
 You can see the blue wagon and see the rusted engine.
 Use the ramp if you want to get inside the driver’s cabin.
-If you wonder when was there ever a railway in Dubai, that’s a story for another time.
+If you wonder when a railway was ever in Dubai, that’s a story for another time.

-The greenhouse and the garden in the Quranic park grow the plants that are mentioned in the Quran with information about each of them.
-The plants that need special environments are grown inside the climate-controlled greenhouse.
+The greenhouse and the garden in the Quranic park grow the plants mentioned in the Quran with information about each of them.
+The plants that need particular environments are produced inside the climate-controlled greenhouse.

-As a metaphor for the slitting of the sea by Moses, the lake inside the park has a walkway in the middle.
-Right in the center, in both halves of the lake, there are fountains that shoot water about ten meters into the air.
-If its windy and you are walking through the walkway in between the lake, there is a high chance that you will get wet.
+As a metaphor for Moses’s slitting of the sea, the lake inside the park has a walkway in the middle.
+Right in the center, in both halves of the lake, some fountains shoot water about ten meters into the air.
+If it’s windy and you are walking through the walkway in between the lake, there is a high chance that you will get wet.

 This one was opened a year after the Mushrif park in 1975.
-Safa is one huge park located near the main business centers in Dubai.
-Although the park is smaller than it once was because it has lost some of its area for the construction of the Dubai water canal, it still has its place among the largest parks in Dubai.
+Safa is one colossal park located near the central business centers in Dubai.
+Although the park is smaller than it once was because it has lost some of its areas for constructing the Dubai water canal, it still has its place among the largest parks in Dubai.

-Safa Park is just off the Sheikh Zayed Road, the main artery that connects Dubai and Abu Dhabi.
+Safa Park is off the Sheikh Zayed Road, connecting Dubai and Abu Dhabi.
 It has a nice view of the water canal.
-If that’s not enough, there is a large lake inside the park as well.
-Safa Park is beautiful with its landscaping, trees, birds, and the lake.
-If you towards the southern sky, you can see the towering Burj Khalifa over the cityscape if you are towards the southern sky.
+If that’s not enough, there is a large lake inside the park.
+Safa Park is beautiful with its landscaping, trees, birds, and lake.
+You can see the towering Burj Khalifa over the cityscape if you are towards the southern sky.

-If you want to have your barbecue in the middle of an opulent city, you should go to Safa park.
+If you want to have your barbecue in the middle of a wealthy city, you should go to Safa Park.

-There are so many running tracks longer than the one in Safa park.
-But what draws the joggers to the 3.5 kilometers long running track around is the stunning view and the proximity to residential centers.
-Before being moved to Zabeel Park, the Dubai flea market was in Safa park.
+There are so many running tracks longer than the ones in Safa Park.
+But what draws the joggers to the 3.5 kilometers-long-running track around is the stunning view and the proximity to residential centers.
+Before moving to Zabeel Park, the Dubai flea market was in Safa Park.
 All these reasons make it the most popular park in the city.